valuable menstrual cycle information

 Definition and Process

-• Bleeding Phase: Usually 3 to 7 days.
+• Bleeding Phase: Typically lasts between 3 to 7 days, varying for each individual.

-• Purpose: Cleanses the uterus for potential future pregnancy.
+• Purpose: Menstruation serves to cleanse the uterus and prepare it for a potential future pregnancy.

 Menstrual Cycle Phases